Smok1e/buttex-storage-api/docs/src/methods/storage/get_directory_id.md

 ## Remarks
-If *parent_directory_id* parameter is passed, then the given path will be considered as relative to this directory;\
+If *parent_directory_id* parameter is passed, then the given path will be considered as relative to this directory.
 Otherwise, the path will be considered as absolute